dorkodu/business/Jobs.md

 These are the type of jobs where you are pushed in cold water and you have to learn to swim by yourself.
 Your personality and your traits matter as much as your tech expertise.

 - We are looking for an **independent**, **responsible person**.
-Mainly because there is no time for micro-management.
   - We expect you to be able to carry your own weight and be a reliable partner.
+  - Mainly because there is no time for micro-management.
 - We are looking for a **fast learner**.
-  - We may need to use technologies that you never used before.
+  - We may need to use methods or technologies that you never used before.
     That should not scare, but excite you.
   - In most cases we may not even know what we need and you may have to propose something.
-- We are looking for you to get **stuff done**.
+- We are looking for you to **get stuff done**.
   - We work in weekly sprints because we believe in consistent delivery over big lengthy releases.
 - We want you to be **proactive**.
-We appreciate conviction way more than consensus.
+  -  We appreciate conviction way more than consensus.
-  - Words are nice, opinions are cute … but proactivity in action is golden.
+  - Words are nice, opinions are cute… but proactivity in action is golden.
-- We want you to be an **over-communicator**.
+- We want you to be a **good communicator**.
-  - People here work remote and it’s up to you to show your work, explain your ideas or highlight problems
+  - We work remote and it’s up to you to show your work, explain your ideas or highlight problems.
-- We want you to be **a partner for your colleagues in the squad**.
-  - Help or lead the planning process etc.
-    Provide guidance and help your colleagues when they get stuck.

 ### We are a small team, so…

-- **Passion for the problem is our fuel.**
+- #### **Passion for the problem is our *nitro*.**

   Every day is a struggle, but we keep an eye on the prize.
 We are passionate about helping people learn and improve themselves and that’s what keeps us going.
-- **We find a way or a make a way.**
+- #### **We find a way or a make a way.**

   We focus on difficult problems and need to solve them, for the future of mankind.
-- **We thrive in uncertainty, as we have more questions than answers.**
+- #### **We thrive in uncertainty, as we have more questions than answers.**

   Not problems, but opportunities to learn new things.

 ### Benefits

 - **Be an early "workmate".**
   - Join our high-growth startup to learn new skills and fast track your career growth.
   - **Grow to be a company leader in the future.**
-    Get management opportunities and run your team, even your project.
+    Get management opportunities and run your own team, even your own project.
 - **You can make your own schedule.**
   - *(As long as things happen on time and on spec.)*
 - **Remote-first:** We don’t care when and where you work from.